 The main concentration of credit risk, to which the Fund is exposed, arises from the Fund's investment in debt securities.
-The Fund is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, margin accounts, amounts due to from brokers and other receivables.
+The Fund is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, amounts due to from brokers and other receivables.

 The Fund determines credit risk and measures expected credit losses for the financial assets measured at amortised cost using probability of default, exposure at default and loss given default.
 Management consider both historical analysis and forward looking information in determining any expected credit loss.
-At 30 June 2024 and 30 June 2023, all receivables, cash and short-term deposits are held with counterparties with a credit rating of A+ or higher and are callable on demand or due to be settled within 1 week.
+At 30 June 2024 and 30 June 2023, all receivables, amounts due from brokers, cash and short-term deposits are held with counterparties with a credit rating of AA- or higher and are callable on demand or due to be settled within 1 week.
 Management consider the probability of default to be close to zero as these instruments have low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
-As a result, no loss allowance has been recognized based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.
+As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.

+i.
 Debt securities

 The Fund invests in debt securities which have an investment grade categorisation as rated by various credit agencies.
 For unrated assets a rating is assigned by the Investment Manager using an approach that is consistent with the approach used by rating agencies.
-All debt securities must have a minimum investment grade as outlined in the Fund's Product Disclosure Statement.